 WOLVES LIKE US are one of the most interesting sludge rock / post-hardcore bands ever.
 We hate labelling, but bearing in mind that we have to put them somewhere, it would be wise to state that these ex-members of AMULET, JR EWING, and more bands are perfect for all the PLANES MISTAKEN FOR STARS, DRIVE LIKE JEHU, HOT WATER MUSIC and AFGHAN WHIGS fans.
 Powerful and incredible.
 Ladies and gentlemen, here they are – WOLVES LIKE US.

-We spoke to the band after their April 15th show in Warsaw, Poland and then crystallized the questions on May 8th.
+I spoke to the band after their April 15th show in Warsaw, Poland and then crystallized the questions on May 8th.
 Press play in the video below, scroll down and take a read.

 Hey, guys!
 It’s a pleasure to welcome one of our favourite bands out there.
 How are you?